-A practiced car accident lawyer with Berry Law can handle the investigation and claims process while you focus on your recovery.
+A Omaha car accident lawyer with Berry Law can handle the investigation and claims process while you focus on your recovery.
 You deserve compensation for your injuries, and an attorney can fight for you to get it.

 What Constitutes Failure to Yield?

 Under Omaha law, failure to yield occurs when a driver fails to recognize another’s right-of-way.
 Right-of-way refers to the legal right to occupy a part of a road at a given time.
 For example, a pedestrian has the right-of-way in a cross-walk, or a driver first to a four-way stop has the right-of-way to proceed first.

 These accidents often occur at traffic lights or with pedestrians in the crosswalk.
 Often a driver will pull into an intersection without seeing a person who has the right of way and causes a collision.
 An Omaha failure to yield accident attorney can examine the facts of the case to determine whether there is a viable claim.

 Investigating Omaha Cases to Determine Liability